tuiwidgets/tuiwidgets/doc/ZTerminal.rst

       If this option is included in the terminal's options then RGB colors are converted to indexed colors for some terminals where the auto detection did not yield a certain result for RGB color support.

+   .. cpp:enumerator:: Inline

+      In inline mode the application claims a stripe with limited height for display.
+      This stripe starts at the line where the cursor is located.

+      The application needs to call :cpp:func:`~void Tui::ZTerminal::setInlineHeight(int)` to set the desired height for display.

+      If the requested number of lines in not available the terminal will be scrolled to make the necessary space available.
+      If the application requests a height that is larger than the terminal height the height is clamped to the terminal height.
+      When the application terminates, the cursor is reset to the top line of the stripe and the output stripe is erased.

 If none of the :cpp:enumerator:`~Tui::ZTerminal::Option::AllowInterrupt`, :cpp:enumerator:`~Tui::ZTerminal::Option::AllowSuspend` and :cpp:enumerator:`~Tui::ZTerminal::Option::AllowQuit`
 options are active the terminal might be switched into an advanced keyboard mode that supports additional key